 Our services are open to all, and we will welcome you when you choose to join with us.
 In the meantime, if you would like information about participating in the life of the parish, or have questions or needs to which we may respond, please contact us.

-Midweek, we gather in the side chapel of the church for a smaller worship service of Evening Prayer.
+Midweek, we gather in the sanctuary of the church for a smaller worship service of Evening Prayer.
 This prayer form is prescribed for daily use by individuals and groups in the Book of Common Prayer.
 When the Anglican church was established in the 16th century, forms for worship were set out in a Book of Common Prayer to be used by all churches in England.
 The services in the Book of Common Prayer were essentially those that had historically been used in the church, but with an important change: they were now designed for greater understanding and participation by ordinary members of the congregation.

 Today, the churches of the Anglican Communion reach around the world, but all share the heritage of the Book of Common Prayer.
 Although international provinces have their own prayer books, all seek to continue the ancient forms of worship handed down to us from the time of Christ, and the spirit and principles embodied in the first Prayer Book.
 As times change, the Prayer Book is updated so that ordinary members of congregations can continue to understand and participate in liturgy.